DlljsCodes/exploration-progress/README.md

 Tip: If you get stuck, see the text in the Exploration Progress section of the EDMC window

+## Issues
+Ran into a problem with the plugin or it doesn't work anymore?
+The best way to let me know is to [create a new issue on GitHub](https://github.com/DlljsCodes/exploration-progress/issues/new).
+Otherwise, you can [contact me with these links](#contact).
+I'll try my best to help!

 ## License

 This plugin is licensed under the MIT License.
 The license can be found [here](/LICENSE).